CityofToronto/bdit_data-sources/volumes/vds/readme.md

 - This table only includes `division_id = 2`, since division_id `8001` is already 15 minute data in raw format in `raw_vdsdata` and the volume of data is very large (~700K rows per day) for storing twice at same interval.
 Instead you can query the view `vds.counts_15min_div8001` to simplify accessing division_id 8001 data in 15 minute count format.
 - Summary assumes that null values are zeroes (in line with assumption made in old RESCU pipeline), however, the availability of raw data means this assumption can be examined.
 - **Note** `raw_vdsdata` is only summarized into this table if the `expected_bins` value for that `vdsconfig_uid` in `vds.detector_inventory` is not null.
+- Partitioned by `division_id` then year (Column `datetime_15min`).

 Data quality checks:
 - You can compare `num_obs` to `expected_bins * num_lanes`.
 Consider using a threshold.
 - There should be a total of 96 15-minute datetime bins per day.
+Since small outages appear common, consider not requiring this.
 - Check `num_distinct_lanes = num_lanes` to see if data from all lanes is present in bin.

 Row count: 927,399